Aged care means test assessments

-Residential Care provides you with help and support while living in an aged care home.
+Residential Care helps and supports you while you live in an aged care home.

 Read more about Residential Care on the My Aged Care website.

-We use a combined assets and income assessment to assess your eligibility for government subsidised residential aged care accommodation.
+We assess your assets and income to see if you can get government subsidised residential aged care accommodation.
 We use the assessment to work out your Residential Care contribution.
-The amount you are asked to pay will vary, depending on your personal circumstances.
+The amount you need to pay will depend on your circumstances.

 • before you enter permanent Residential Care, or

 • on the day you enter Residential Care

 Your assessment may change if your circumstances change, such as changes to your income or assets.

 If you entered permanent residential aged care before 1 July 2014, we will continue to assess you using the previous income and assets assessments.
 You can ask us to assess you under the current means test if you move to a new provider.
 You will need to complete the Continuing Care Recipient opting into the New Aged Care Arrangements from 1 July 2014 form before you move to a new provider.